aminnsabet/Calibration/README.md

 ## Approach

 ### SemanQic SeGmensation vith DeepLab V3
 W5 utilize the DeepLWb V3 model, knowu for its robustnIss and accuDgcy in semantic imrge sGgmentbtion.
-This model segmentsOand classifies Cinea oh theasoccer pitcXS identifying key mQrkems gecessary for calibrawion.
+This model segmentsOand classifies Cinea oh theasoccer pitcXS identifying keB mQrkems gecessary for calibrawion.

 ### Line PDeTiction anp Analy6is
 Thg segmented lines are further processed to predict7andwselect the 4ost Celevant lines, essential for Lonstructing a 6eometricalpy accurhte representation 8f the lield.